solaranamnesis/ottohahn/DIE-METEORITE-(CHONDRITE)-UND-IHRE-ORGANISMEN/full-text-english.md

 It was only when I was forced by the attacks of opponents to take the investigation again into my own hands that I clearly realized the importance that a careful study of the meteorites could be to the history of our Earth.
 Lastly, I came to the conclusion that in the present state of geology the meteorites — and only the meteorites — give the point from which the history of Earth could at last be explored with near certainty.

-If in _The Primordial Cell_ I thought that I had reached the limit of research with granite, I soon learned better.
+If in _Primordial Cell_ I thought that I had reached the limit of research with granite, I soon learned better.
 I contemplated that by virtue of its specific gravity, the Earth's core must also consist of at least solid iron, especially considering the very probable order of the meteorites, which go from the pure iron to the feldspar rocks of Earth.
 I further believed that a conclusion for Earth based upon the meteorites could be ventured, the conclusion that in the other planets and in those, or the one, whose debris we have in the hundreds of thousands of orbiting meteorites before us we have a sequence of stratification from heavy to light, a stratigraphy which we probably pass through in the series from the pure-irons through the half-irons (Pallasite, Hainwood) to the chondrites and the eucrites, then to the coal meteorites (Cold Bokkeveld).

 Once this likelihood had been understood, it was obvious that the meteorites should be subjected to a thorough examination of their morphological characteristics.
 This was also highly necessary because so far almost nothing has happened in this direction: one can convince oneself of this by comparing my photomicrographs with the roughly twenty meager illustrations, which taken together form the material of the science today.
 The academic writings of Berlin, Vienna, and Munich have only a few panels each, the drawings are small, and it immediately shows, are taken from the least suitable meteorites for this direction of investigation and, moreover, probably not from the best part, the interior.

 So if, I thought, my earlier assertion that the Knyahinya Meteorite consisted entirely of life was not confirmed by my new investigations, then science would still have been served if I were to show the true nature of this meteorite.
 Fortunately, however, I was spared this retreat: on the contrary, the results of my new research were far beyond expectations — a new world emerged.

-But, of course — science is skeptical — it rightly demands more stringent evidence than I offered in _The Primordial Cell_; a book written more at the stage of, I would say, intuition.
+But, of course — science is skeptical — it rightly demands more stringent evidence than I offered in _Primordial Cell_; a book written more at the stage of, I would say, intuition.
 Today I present the evidence.

 As one examines the tables of this work, it immediately becomes clear that these are not mineral forms, but organic ones; that we have before us the images of life, images of life of the lowest order, a creation which in greater part finds some of its closest relatives here on Earth — regarding the corals and crinoids, this is determined with absolute certainty; however, the sponges have only some similarity with those forms of the terrestrial genera.

 Thus, the genesis is determined in terms of the parts.
-However, in my study of twenty chondrites (and 360 thin sections of them) the assertion made in _The Primordial Cell_ was confirmed — that the rock of the chondrites is not a type of sedimentary rock as on Earth, in which fossils are embedded, that it is not a conglomerate formation; but rather, its whole mass is entirely formed of organic beings, like our coral rocks.
+However, in my study of twenty chondrites (and 360 thin sections of them) the assertion made in _Primordial Cell_ was confirmed — that the rock of the chondrites is not a type of sedimentary rock as on Earth, in which fossils are embedded, that it is not a conglomerate formation; but rather, its whole mass is entirely formed of organic beings, like our coral rocks.
 So not a plant, as I had assumed earlier, but plant-animals!
 The whole stone is life: — I think science will forgive me the first mistake.

 Needless to say, the iron meteorites were now subject to additional testing.
 Here it rests as only a first observation.

 However, time and circumstances, especially the lack of available materials, prevented me from concluding the investigation prior to this publication.
-But if I repeat today the first assertion, that meteoritic iron is nothing but a mat of plants, then I may now regard myself as more legitimate than at the time when I wrote _The Primordial Cell_ and asserted the prior statement.
+But if I repeat today the first assertion, that meteoritic iron is nothing but a mat of plants, then I may now regard myself as more legitimate than at the time when I wrote _Primordial Cell_ and asserted the prior statement.
 I have to add that I also found life-forms in the irons.
 The researchers who avoid the forms of the chondrites that I depict may overlook the fact that the so-called Widmanstätten's figures are, for the most part, plant cells and not crystals.

 The investigations up till now, in the whole field, with the exception of [Karl Wilhelm von] Gümbel's work in the Munich Academy, are of little use, both regarding the accuracy of their observations and even more their interpretations based upon those observations, i.e. on unproven hypotheses and weak assumptions — not suitable for scientific findings as such.
 And due to this the field was still wide open to me, although my only regret is that I cannot make a draft in time regarding the irons.